elusive10-bit/instrumentDragAndDrop/readme.md

 ## features include:
 1. Drag and Drop
-1. Sound on correct drop
+1. Sound on correct drop and other events
 1. Theme Switcher

 ### Mobile drag and drop is still not functional,